 The government has published a guide to help support and encourage landlords to take a ‘common sense’ approach to tackling housing issues such as a leaking roof, a broken boiler or a plumbing issue that leaves the tenant without washing or toilet facilities or faulty or broken appliances.

 Jobs and wages

-To help self employed workers, the government has announced the Self-employment Income Support Scheme (SEISS) allowing those eligible to receive a taxable grant worth 80% of average monthly profits based on the last three years of tax returns, up to a maximum of £2,500 a month.
+Self-employed workers have already been able to claim two grants.
+The first, available from April, was a taxable grant worth 80% of average monthly profits based on the last three years of tax returns, up to a maximum of £2,500 a month.

-A second grant will be available from August, worth 70% of people’s average monthly trading profits, capped at £6,570 in total.
+The second grant became available from August, and worth 70% of people’s average monthly trading profits, capped at £6,570 in total.